micetti/ReactNativeWorkshop/README.md

 `npm start`

+You might have to install watchman with brew:

+`brew update`

+`brew install watchman`

 get the Expo client app for your device, scan the QR-code in the terminal and see your App. (you have to be on the same network as your computer)

 now you can stop the process which is running `npm start`